postpromoterpro/post-promoter-pro/README.txt

 Engage followers who may have missed the original post; Post Promoter Pro allows you to customize the text that sits before the link to your content.
 Experiment with hashtags, a call to action, or interesting text that starts a conversation and compels your followers to view your post.

 == Changelog ==

+= 2.3.2 July 1, 2016 =
+* FIX: Twitter - Card description missing when no excerpt provided and fallback is used.

+= 2.3.1 June 29, 2016 =
+* FIX: Possible fatal error if WP_Logging class is already declared.

 = 2.3 June 29, 2016 =
 * FIX: Possible fatal error if WP_Logging class is already declared.